ANYANTUDRE/Audio-Transformers-Hugging-Face/3. Transformer architectures for audio/Transformer architectures for audio.md

 Adding CTC to a transformer encoder model is easy: the output sequence from the encoder goes into a linear layer that projects the acoustic features to the vocabulary.
 The model is trained with a special CTC loss.

 One downside of CTC is that it may output words that sound correct, but are not spelled correctly.
 After all, the CTC head only considers individual characters, not complete words.
-One way to improve the quality of the audio transcriptions is to use an external language model.
-This language model essentially acts as a spellchecker on top of the CTC output.
+One way to improve the quality of the audio transcriptions is to **use an external language model.** This language model essentially acts as a spellchecker on top of the CTC output.

 ### What’s the difference between Wav2Vec2, HuBERT, M-CTC-T, …?
-All transformer-based CTC models have a very similar architecture: they use the transformer encoder (but not the decoder) with a CTC head on top.
-Architecture-wise they are more alike than different.
+All transformer-based CTC models have a very similar architecture: they use the **transformer encoder** (but not the decoder)** with a CTC head on top.** Architecture-wise they are more alike than different.

 One difference between Wav2Vec2 and M-CTC-T is that the former works on raw audio waveforms while the latter uses mel spectrograms as input.
 The models also have been trained for different purposes.
-M-CTC-T, for example, is trained for multilingual speech recognition, and therefore has a relatively large CTC head that includes Chinese characters in addition to other alphabets.
+M-CTC-T, for example, is trained for multilingual ASR, and therefore has a relatively large CTC head that includes Chinese characters in addition to other alphabets.

 Wav2Vec2 & HuBERT use the exact same architecture but are trained in very different ways.
-Wav2Vec2 is pre-trained like BERT’s masked language modeling, by predicting speech units for masked parts of the audio.
-HuBERT takes the BERT inspiration a step further and learns to predict “discrete speech units”, which are analogous to tokens in a text sentence, so that speech can be treated using established NLP techniques.
+- **Wav2Vec2 is pre-trained like BERT’s masked language modeling**, by predicting speech units for masked parts of the audio.
+- HuBERT takes the BERT inspiration a step further and learns to **predict “discrete speech units”**, which are analogous to tokens in a text sentence, so that speech can be treated using established NLP techniques.

 # III.
 Seq2Seq architectures